 Monastery of Saint Nicholaos Anapafsas

 The Monastery of St. Nicholas Anapafsas is the first monastery someone can encounter on the way to the Holy Meteora through the village of Kastraki.
-Across the board, we can see the ruins of monasteries of Prodromos, Aghia Moni and Pantokrator and the church of Virgin Mary of Doupiani.
+Across the board, we can see the ruins of the monasteries of Prodromos, Aghia Moni and Pantokrator and the church of the Virgin Mary of Doupiani.

 The rock, where the monastery stands, is very small and narrow at the top.
 This reason influenced the whole structural formation of the monastery which could not grow wider.
 So finally, a consecutive storied construction was the solution to the problem.